Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

   + [`removeAllExternalWaves`](/classes/wvtransform/removeallexternalwaves.html) remove all external (non-gridded) waves
   + [`setExternalWavesWithFrequencies`](/classes/wvtransform/setexternalwaveswithfrequencies.html) set external (non-gridded) waves with a given frequency
   + [`setExternalWavesWithWavenumbers`](/classes/wvtransform/setexternalwaveswithwavenumbers.html) set external (non-gridded) waves with a given wavenumber
++ Analytical solutions
+  + [`analyticalSolutionA0`](/classes/wvtransform/analyticalsolutiona0.html) return the analytical solution of the geostrophic mode
+  + [`analyticalSolutionApm`](/classes/wvtransform/analyticalsolutionapm.html) return the analytical solution of the wave mode
++ Write to file
+  + [`concatenateVariablesAlongTimeDimension`](/classes/wvtransform/concatenatevariablesalongtimedimension.html) Concatenate variables along the time dimension
+  + [`createNetCDFFileForTimeStepOutput`](/classes/wvtransform/createnetcdffilefortimestepoutput.html) Output the `WVTransform` to file with variable time dimension
+  + [`writeToFile`](/classes/wvtransform/writetofile.html) Output the `WVTransform` to file.
 + Operations
   + Transformations
     + [`convertFromWavenumberToFrequency`](/classes/wvtransform/convertfromwavenumbertofrequency.html) Summary
+    + [`transformFromSpatialDomainWithFg`](/classes/wvtransform/transformfromspatialdomainwithfg.html) transforms from the spatial domain (z,:,:) to the spectral domain (j,:,:) using the geostrophic F-modes
-    + [`transformFromSpatialDomainWithF`](/classes/wvtransform/transformfromspatialdomainwithf.html) transforms from the spatial domain (x,y,z) to the spectral domain (k,l,j) using the F-modes
+    + [`transformFromSpatialDomainWithFio`](/classes/wvtransform/transformfromspatialdomainwithfio.html) transforms from the spatial domain (z,:,:) to the spectral domain (j,:,:) using the inertial oscillation F-modes
-    + [`transformFromSpatialDomainWithG`](/classes/wvtransform/transformfromspatialdomainwithg.html) transforms from the spatial domain (x,y,z) to the spectral domain (k,l,j) using the G-modes
+    + [`transformFromSpatialDomainWithGg`](/classes/wvtransform/transformfromspatialdomainwithgg.html) transforms from the spatial domain (z,:,:) to the spectral domain (j,:,:) using the geostrophic G-modes
     + [`transformToRadialWavenumber`](/classes/wvtransform/transformtoradialwavenumber.html) transforms in the spectral domain from (k,l,j) to (kRadial,j)
     + [`transformToSpatialDomainWithF`](/classes/wvtransform/transformtospatialdomainwithf.html) transforms from the spectral domain (k,l,j) to the spatial domain (x,y,z) using the F-modes
     + [`transformToSpatialDomainWithFAllDerivatives`](/classes/wvtransform/transformtospatialdomainwithfallderivatives.html) transforms from the spectral domain (k,l,j) to the spatial domain (x,y,z) using the F-modes, returning the transformed variable an its derivatives.